-1. Re-Housing

-- A. At least 217 new households that have become homeless receive short term rent subsidies and case management. - B. Fewer than 15% of re-housing households will re-enter homelessness one year after stable exit from the program. - 2.
+- 1. Re-Housing - A. At least 150 new households that have become homeless receive short term rent subsidies and case management. - B. Fewer than 15% of re-housing households will re-enter homelessness one year after stable exit from the program. - 2.
 Permanent Supportive Housing Population - A. At least 62 households receive housing subsidies and case management. - a.
-Two units will be from Opportunity Council owned housing units. - B. Up to 4 chronically homeless (CH) families with children (FWC) will receive housing subsidies funded by a subcategory of CHG funding designated specifically for permanent supportive housing for CH FWC.
-Case management for these families will be funded separately and provided by the Opportunity Council Community Services Program. - C. At least 85% retain their housing for six months. - 3.
-Emergency Shelter - A. At least 72 households will receive emergency shelter assistance. - B. At least 50% of those households are placed in permanent housing after receiving shelter services. - 4.
+Two units will be from Opportunity Council owned housing units. - B. Up to 10 chronically homeless (CH) families with children (FWC) will receive housing subsidies funded by 1406 funding designated specifically for permanent supportive housing for CH FWC.
+Case management for these families will be provided by the Opportunity Council Community Services Program. - C. At least 85% retain their housing for six months. - 3.
+Emergency Shelter - A. At least 50 households will receive emergency shelter assistance. - B. At least 50% of those households are placed in permanent housing after receiving shelter services. - 4.
 Veterans - A. At least 110 Veterans will receive housing subsidies and case management support.
 These outcomes will be achieved by leveraging additional funding resources. - B. Fewer than 15% of Veterans served will re-enter homelessness one year after stable exit from the program. - 5.
-1406 Funds - A. At least 15 households will receive rental assistance for permanent housing projects to prevent or end homelessness.
+1406 Funds - A. Up to 10 chronically homeless (CH) families with children FWC may receive rental assistance for permanent supportive housing to prevent or end homelessness.